 UBCO was founded on the idea of a Utility Electric Vehicle (UEV) that would transform the way people ride, work and play.

-Since it was established in 2015, UBCO has evolved into a digitally connected UEV platform including on and off road transport (2×2), portable power, accessories, and cloud-based software.
+Since it was established in 2015, UBCO has evolved into a digitally connected Utility Electric Vehicle (UEV) platform including on and off road transport, two and four wheeled portable power, accessories, and cloud-based software.

-Founded in New Zealand, UBCO can now be found in international markets including the United States and Australia.
+Founded in New Zealand, UBCO can now be found in international markets including the United States, Australia and Europe.

 UBCO launched its first UEV in its home market of New Zealand in 2016.
 The bike was named the 2x2 for the two hub motors in its front and rear wheels which enabled better traction and more torque in off road conditions.
-Initial production runs sold out quickly and UBCO established good credentials and a global following in this market.
-Along with the sale of UEVs, UBCO has also developed an eco-system of products and services that provide additional lifetime customer value; these include Portable Power, Accessories, and Software as a Service (SaaS) products.
+Initial production runs sold out quickly and UBCO established good credentials and a global following.
+Along with the sale of UEVs, UBCO has also developed an eco-system of products and services that provide additional lifetime customer value.
+These include Portable Power, Accessories, and Software as a Service (SaaS) products.

 By 2017, customers had indicated the desire for a road legal version of the 2x2.
-UBCO then launched the Dual-Purpose 2x2, built on the same chassis, but designed for road legal compliance within the United States and Europe.
+UBCO responded to this demand by launching the Dual-Purpose 2x2, built on the same chassis, but designed for road legal compliance within the United States and Europe.

-UBCO has driven a contract manufacturing model with all components manufactured by specialised companies (i.e. batteries, drives, frames) due to the significantly different plant equipment, skills, and experience involved.
-The supply chain is global with key parts coming from the United States, New Zealand, United Kingdom, Taiwan and China.
+UBCO has driven a contract manufacturing model, with all components (i.e. batteries, drives, frames) manufactured by specialised companies due to the different plant equipment, skills, and experience involved.
+UBCO has a global supply chain, with key parts coming from the United States, New Zealand, United Kingdom, Taiwan and China.

-UBCO currently sells products through distributors in 3 geographies: New Zealand, Australia and the United States.
+UBCO currently sells products through distributors in two geographies: Australasia and the United States.
 Each distributor sells to a network of UBCO-approved dealers.
-To date there are 91 dealers selling UBCO 2x2s and products.
-Within 5 years UBCO plans to grow its global presence, resulting in three geographical territories - North America (United States and Canada), Europe (EU, UK, Norway and Switzerland) and Australasia (Australia and New Zealand)
+To date there are over 120 dealers selling UBCO 2x2s and products.
+Within 5 years UBCO plans to grow its global presence, resulting in three geographical territories - North America (United States and Canada), Europe (EU, UK, Norway and Switzerland) and Australasia (Australia and New Zealand).
+A European Distributor will be appointed in 2020 once the 5th generation 2x2 is available for EU certification.

 A cornerstone of UBCO's after sales support is their Dealer Training Program and the UBCO Distributor & Dealer Portal.
 Dealer training in the form of workshops and online content capped with accreditation ensures all dealers are equipped to both sell and service UBCO products.

-There are two clear types of customers; end users (individuals) and business (fleet) customers who are drawn from varied application areas.
-In New Zealand the UBCO bike is used by the likes of Real Journeys, The Department of Conservation, and in the US, The Catalina Island Conservancy (California).
+There are two clear types of customers, end users (individuals) and business customers (fleet) who are drawn from varied application areas.
+In New Zealand, the UBCO bike is used by the likes of Real Journeys, The Department of Conservation, Domino Pizza, and in the US, The Catalina Island Conservancy (California).

 Recreational usage includes hunting, camping, RV touring and recreational riding.
-Recreation is expected to be a key sector for UBCO especially in the United States, where 40% of the market is off road recreational.
-Commercial usage includes UBCO’s initial market of agriculture but has quickly grown to include commercial fleets for postal services, bike rental and sharing services, tourism, conservation, civic service operations and delivery operations.
+Recreation is expected to be a key sector for UBCO especially in the United States where 40% of the market is off road recreational.
+Commercial usage includes UBCO’s initial market of agriculture but has quickly grown to include commercial fleets for postal services, bike rental and sharing services, tourism, conservation, government use and delivery operations.

 UBCO's main competitors are grouped into on and off road electric vehicle manufacturers (e.g. Zero, Alta), incumbent combustion engine manufacturers (e.g. Honda, Yamaha, Polaris Industries etc) and manufacturers of sub-10kW portable power supplies (e.g. Goal Zero).